4016506/hoyohq/README.md

   - Built (green) - Fully built character
 - **Constellation Level**: C0 through C6 (only available if not Unowned)
 - **Refinement Level**: R0 through R5 (only available if not Unowned)
+- **Weapon Name**: Custom weapon name for each character (only available if not Unowned, defaults to "N/A")

 ## Getting Started